juicedata/juicefs/README.md

 ### Can I use Redis cluster?

 The simple answer is no. JuiceFS uses [Redis transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, which is not well supported by cluster mode.
-For this, sentinal or other Redis HA solution are needed.
+For this, sentinel or other Redis HA solutions are needed.

 See ["Redis Best Practices"](docs/en/administration/metadata/redis_best_practices.md) for more information.